trimble-oss/website-modus.trimble.com/content/start/index.md

   <a href="/community/contribution-process/" class="btn btn-lg btn-outline-primary border m-2">Submit a UI pattern</a>
   <a href="/community/contact/" class="btn btn-lg btn-outline-primary border m-2">Ask a question</a>
 </p>

-## Other Design Systems at Trimble

-There are several other design systems at Trimble that currently exist outside of Modus but may be integrated into Modus in the future, when appropriate.

-### Rosetta

-[Rosetta](https://rosetta.ctct.com/), the CTCT design system, is primarily focused on in-field experiences found in touchscreen machine displays, installation/configuration/service utilities, etc. Due to the unique environments, users, and use cases these interfaces/experiences need to be accounted for in the Trimble Modus design system independently from desktop software and web systems.
-By offering Rosetta to be the in-field part of Modus, similar in-field experiences (CCFS, Ag, etc.) using Trimble’s design system should benefit from CTCT's efforts through improved consistency with less independent effort.

-Like Modus, Rosetta includes a standardized collection of design principles, user interface components, layout templates, visual styles, and UI patterns that in-field products can be built from.
-This includes (but is not limited to) style documentation, design assets, code snippets, and component libraries.

-The Rosetta design system is documented in Storybook and hosted on CTCT servers (https://rosetta.ctct.com/).
-This resource is generally intended to serve developers and includes documentation for both Web (Angular) and Android components.
-Likewise, CTCT UX hosts a Google Site (link) for the less technical aspects of Rosetta (design principles, mission/vision/philosophy, etc.)

-For questions related to the Rosetta design system please contact Mathew Johns, CTCT.

-### Fusion

-[Fusion](https://drive.google.com/drive/folders/0B8L-D0MkifmSRUx6dXVCRjE5bUE) is a library for building **desktop** and **mobile** applications.
-At its core Fusion aims to be a portable, general purpose library of “useful things.
-It includes frameworks for portable applications (WPF on Windows, Xamarin Forms on mobile HTML/JS on both), modular applications (mostly MVVM patterns for tools and utilities), and common application infrastructure (help integration, crash and restart recovery, external APIs, etc.).

-Fusion UI has a custom look-and-feel for standard controls with two themes for Trimble applications.
-Its general purpose UI library includes overlays for placing WPF elements on top of native controls, navigation controller for mobile style apps, and dockable side panels.
-The integrated development tools help with diagnostics and performance monitoring and built-in UI testing framework.
-In the future, Fusion patterns will be integrated into Modus.

-### North Star

-[North Star](http://sit-northstar.e-builder.net/login) (soon to be renamed Compass) is a design system component library used for Construction Project and Program Management Software Products, e-Builder and ProjectSight.
-The system precedes the Trimble acquisition and was built in order to maintain consistency within the bundle package of e-Builder and ProjectSight, so that the two can complement each other visually.
-The applications retain a degree of autonomy because they have different target users and design accommodations in order to prioritize end user value.

-North Star includes style extensions built on top of code libraries.
-This allows benefits of library updates to be incorporated without impact to the style attribute enhancements added.
-The current libraries included are React and Angular.

-For more information about North Star, please contact Michelle Casale, Trimble PPM.

-### Terra

-[Terra](https://terradesignsystem.com) is based on Trimble branded foundations very similar to Modus.
-It was created to style web-based marketing pages, such as product descriptions and e-commerce pages.
-The scale of its components does not include complex tables and elements that are needed to create web-based products.
-Use Terra for marketing pages and Modus for the design of Trimble branded software products, applications, and services.

-For more information about Terra, please contact Sean Ortiz.